TULiberalArts/Public-Policy/pages/mpp-degree.md

 ## Earn an MPP at Temple University
 The Master of Public Policy program offers an affordable education just steps from Philadelphia's City Hall at [Temple's Center City Campus](https://www.temple.edu/tucc/)in the evening.
 Whether you are a recent college graduate or you've already started a career, the MPP program combines a robust research environment and real-world experience to help students learn the technical and analytic skills needed for successful careers in non-profit organizations, or in the private or public sector.
 Learn to assess, develop and evaluate the effectiveness of programs and activities of governments at the federal, local and state levels.

 Careers aren’t shaped solely in classrooms.
 Students apply what they learn in class to internships or to the jobs that many already have in public service.
-The MPP program also sponsors a variety of extracurricular events including guest speakers, panels of experts on policy issues, candidate forums, and public service careers workshops.
+The MPP program also sponsors a variety of extracurricular events including candidate forums, guest speakers, panels of experts on policy issues and public service careers workshops.

 ## Faculty with Real-World Experience
 Our dynamic faculty bring years of academic and real-world experience and expertise to their teaching as agency heads and supervisors, budget and finance managers, consultants, leaders of non-profit organizations, policymakers and senior policy advisors.
 They conduct research relevant into social and quality of life issues throughout the Commonwealth and the Philadelphia region.
 You can focus on either public management or public policy analysis.

 ## The MPP Curriculum
 The 36 credit curriculum consists of 9 required courses, an internship and 3 electives.
-Full-time students will be able to complete the program in about two years.
+Full-time students are able to complete the program in about two years.
 If you enroll part-time, the program takes between three and five years.
 You will gain practical experience in public and nonprofit sector organizations and work on on real-world projects and programs designed to address public problem policies.

 ## Course Sequence
 **Fall Semester First Year**